 Durant’s sensational performance sends Nets to 3-2 lead

-The two-time NBA Finals MVP became the first player to have at least 45 points, 15 rebounds and 10 assists in a playoff game.
+The two-time NBA Finals MVP became the first player in NBA history to have at least 45 points, 15 rebounds and 10 assists in a playoff game.

 Harden played for the first time since leaving 43 seconds into the series opener with right hamstring tightness.
 He shot just 1 for 10 and missed all eight 3-pointers, but had eight assists and six rebounds while playing 46 minutes.

 Jeff Green made seven 3-pointers and scored 27 points for the Nets, who fell into a 17-point hole in this one after two losses in Milwaukee before Durant carried them back.
 Blake Griffin added 17 points.

 Game 6 is Thursday in Milwaukee, where the Bucks are 4-0 against the Nets this season.